elvankrs/authorship-attribution-on-tweets/README.md

 We use Term Frequency-Inverse Document Frequency (TF-IDF) for feature extraction.
 Both character-level 4-grams and word-level n-grams are utilized to capture different aspects of the tweets.

 ## Model
+For the closed set scenario, we train different classifiers to determine the best performing model.
+These classifiers include Naive Bayes, Support Vector Machines (SVM), Gaussian Mixture Models (GMM), Random Forest, and CatBoost.

 For the open set approach, we modify the k-Nearest Neighbors (kNN) algorithm to include a reject option based on distance thresholds.
 This allows the model to reject samples from unknown authors.
 Various threshold percentiles and number of neighbors (k) are experimented with to optimize performance.

 ## Experiments